example42/puppet-tp/README.md

 ## Testing and playing with Tiny Puppet

-You can experiment and play with Tiny Puppet and see a lot of use examples on [Example42 Puppet control-repo](https://github.com/example42/control-repo).
+You can experiment and play with Tiny Puppet and see a lot of use examples on [Example42's PSICK control-repo](https://github.com/example42/psick).

-Acceptance tests are regularly done to verify tp support for different applications on different Operating Systems.
+Acceptance tests are done to verify tp support for different applications on different Operating Systems.
 They are in the [TP acceptance](https://github.com/example42/tp-acceptance) repo.

 Check this [**Compatibility Matrix**](https://github.com/example42/tp-acceptance/blob/master/tests/app_summary.md) for a quick overview on how different applications are currently supported on different Operating Systems.